Living with Sjogren Larsson Syndrome

 There is currently no FDA-approved therapy specifically for treating the severe ichthyosis associated with SLS.

-Aldeyra’s lead compound, ADX-102, has the potential to ameliorate the dermatologic symptoms of SLS.
-By trapping fatty aldehydes when applied topically to the skin, ADX-102 could significantly lower aldehyde levels — thereby preventing the lipid modification and ensuing moisture barrier dysfunction that causes ichthyosis in SLS patients.
+By sequestering fatty aldehydes when applied topically to the skin, reproxalap could significantly lower RASP levels - thereby preventing lipid modification and the ensuing moisture barrier dysfunction that causes ichthyosis in SLS patients.

 A tremendous unmet medical need.

 To our knowledge, Sweden is currently the only country to have estimated the prevalence of the Sjögren-Larsson Syndrome — at 1 per 250,000 people.
-Extrapolating from the Swedish estimate, it is generally assumed there are approximately 1,000 or fewer SLS patients in the United States, but a larger number in Europe.
+Extrapolating from the Swedish estimate, and consistent with mutation analyses in the United States, it is generally assumed there are approximately 1,000 or fewer SLS patients in the United States, but a larger number in Europe.